 Blunt Weapons: this 'package' skill provides a character the ability to wield all blunt melee weapons without penalty.
 Whether they're brandishing a staff, a club, a Louisville slugger, or even a nunchaku, a combatant may use it at their base Melee trait, as opposed to the usual -1 RS penalty.
 Blunt weapons costs one additional skill slot or point (or an extra 1,000 Fortune) to 'double up' or 'triple up'.

 Bows: this skill allows a character to fire stringed weaponry at their Coordination trait +1 RS, whether it be a standard, compound, or crossbow.
 This skill assumes the ability to fire and reload the bow as a single combat action.
-Also, a character with the bows skill may attempt to fire several arrows at once (if not using a crossbow), though this requires a blue Coordination ACT, and the usual penalties apply.
+Also, a character with the bows skill may attempt to fire several arrows at once (if not using a crossbow), though this requires a blue Coordination ACTION, and the usual penalties apply.

 Concussion Weapons: concussion weapons are melee devices which produce a focused field that, when striking another, inflicts Force damage.
 This may come in the form of concussion gauntlets, charged melee weapons, or even solid energy constructs like a force bat.
 This skill allows the use of this class of weaponry without penalty, though related skills readily stack with the concussion weapons skill.

 Energy Weapons: on the other hand, energy weapons are melee devices that generate a power field which inflicts more deadly, Energy damage instead.
 This class of weaponry includes power gauntlets, vibro blades, or even photon swords.
 This skill allows the use of lethal energy weapons without penalty, though related skills readily stack with the energy weapons skill (for example, swords and energy weapons).